bakpakin/Fennel/CONTRIBUTING.md

 * Include a good description of the problem that is being solved
 * Include descriptions of potential solutions if you have some in mind.
 * Add the appropriate tags to the issue.
 For new features, add the `enhancement` tag.

-If all goes well, we should merge your changes fairly quickly.